ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 A card for each of the images will appear.
 Let's open the `PlayerShip` and configure it.
 We will see a yellow shape that defines its collision shape.
 For now, it covers too much empty space, especially above wings.
 To fix it, we should modify this collision shape in the left column.

 Firstly, press a button "Image's center", so its axis is placed at the ship's center.

-Next, modify the four values above the "Fill" button.
-Each one defines how far should the rectangular shape extend from the image's center.
-I chose `12` to the top, `50` on sides and `32` to the bottom.
+Next, select the "**Line Strip / Polygon**" option under the label "Collision Shape".
+Add a couple of additional points and move them with your mouse so that the resulting polygon resembles the ship's shape.

 ![](./images/tutSpaceShooter_03.png)